 Figure 2.
 Change in mean (SEM) composite measures over time between treatment groups.
 A) FACT-Leu total score; B) trial outcome index.

-Shaded areas correspond to the MID range.
+Dashed lines correspond to the lower end of the MID range.

 *P <0.05 for treatment difference based on a mixed model analysis.